Table of Contents

 • T3.11 — Multi-provider agent-manifest schema (would let --agent-config <path> resolve non-Azure agents like OpenAI direct, Anthropic, Bedrock, custom subprocess).

-• A dedicated LLM08 vector-store probe pack remains roadmap.
+• A deeper LLM08 retrieval-corpus-poisoning probe pack (beyond the current retrieve_context retrieval-boundary canary) remains on the roadmap.

 See also: